Loopring/protocols/packages/loopring_v3/DESIGN.md

 Note that user accounts and orders cannot be shared over different exchanges.
 Exchanges can decide to use the same Exchange contract so orders and users accounts can be shared if they desire.

 The Loopring contract is the creator of all exchanges built on top of the Loopring protocol.
 This contract contains data and functionality shared over all exchanges (like the token tiers for the burn rate) and also enforces some very limited restrictions on exchanges (like a maximum withdrawal fee).

+### Deposit Contract

+The deposit contract is the contract that stores all the user funds and contains all the logic to transfer funds from and to a certain exchange.
+We allow exchanges to write their own custom deposit contract to allow exchanges the full freedom how this is handled.
+In the most basic case the deposit contract simply stores all user funds directly in the deposit contract and supports transferring ETH and ERC20 tokens.
+This is the most secure way to handle user funds, but it is inefficient because all the value locked up into the exchange is unused.

+For example, a productive use of the funds would be to store the funds in a DeFi dApp that allows borrowing and lending.
+The exchange would earn interest on this which it could for example pass on to users directly or even indirectly by having lower fees.
+However, this is likely to never be completely safe so some extra precautions should be built into the contract to make sure users can withdraw all their funds.
+This is a delicate balance, and there is no single best solution, so we allow exchanges to decide for themselves how they want to handle this.

+Another interesting possibility of the deposit contract is to support more token standards.
+All interaction with token contracts are done in the deposit contract, so that's the only place that needs to know how to interact with a certain token.
+No changes are necessary to the exchange implementation.

+It's also possible to use the token addresses as seen by the exchange as a key value.
+Because the deposit contract handles all interaction with the token contract, the token address value seen by the exchange may differ from the actual token address.
+The deposit contract can simply map to the actual token address just before the interaction with the token contract.
+This allows, for example, the same token to be registered multiple times, but the deposit contract can store the funds in different ways.
+Or it can even be used to support trading multiple tranches of a single security token.

 ### Exchange Creation